bgamari/ghc-wiki-import/lightweight-concurrency.md

-We observe that for all of these issues
+We observe that our [scheduler actions](lightweight-concurrency#abstracting-the-scheduler) are sufficient to capture the interaction of user-level scheduler and RTS.
+However from the perspective of the

 ## Related Work